 • The average monthly household income in Mathare is less than KSH 8500 per month (about $3 per day)

 • Only 29 percent of households live within 30 meters of a functioning public latrine

 According to a 2012 report from Muungano Support Trust, Slum Dwellers International (SDI), University of Nairobi (Dept. of Urban and Regional Planning), and University of California, Berkeley (Dept. of City & Regional Planning)

 But Mathare Foundation believes that changing youth mentalities can change a country’s future.
-This community-based organisation registered with the Kenyan government offers training and opportunities in photography, as well as football and performing arts, to Mathare youths between the ages of 10 and 16.
+This community-based organization registered with the Kenyan government offers training and opportunities in photography, as well as soccer and performing arts, to Mathare youths between the ages of 10 and 16.

 Participating in these activities can help the children develop talent, confidence, leadership skills, and self-expression.
-The activities are also integrated, in the hopes of building respectful attitudes between the boys and girls.
+The activities are also co-ed, in the hopes of building respectful attitudes between the boys and girls.

 Most of the uncommon and breathtaking photos in this story were taken by the children who live in these slums.
 The people living in the slums usually don’t feel comfortable being photographed in their misery.
 But when the photographer is their own child, they feel less reserved and the picture takes on a new meaning.

 Eric Omwanda, the foundation’s co-founder—and winner of the Commonwealth Youth Workers Award—also grew up in the slums of Mathare.
 This year, he hopes to start the Slum Kids Festival, a week-long event that would celebrate the achievements of the students of the foundation and include exhibitions, a soccer tournament, a forum, film screenings, and more.

 Keeping talented children engaged is our way of helping the country continue to develop.
 The foundation depends on donations, which is not always easy.
 But by continuing to work with the children of Mathare, our view of the region’s future is positive.